brandur/sorg/content/nanoglyphs/049-paradise.md

 <img src="/photographs/nanoglyphs/049-paradise/sharks-3@2x.jpg" alt="Sharks(s) off the dock in Raja Ampat" class="wide_portrait" loading="lazy">

 It might surprise non-divers to see how blasé divers are around sharks.
-Doing three dives a day I wasn't particularly predisposed to spend even more time in the water, but an Italian couple would finish their third dive of the day only to immediately jump back in the water to go snorkeling around the pier for an hour, happily sharing the water with these little guys.
+Doing three dives a day I wasn't particularly predisposed to spend even more time in the water, but an Italian couple would finish their three only to immediately jump back in to go snorkeling around the pier for an hour, happily sharing the shallows with these little guys.

 I was walking back along the dock one time, looked down, and to my surprise, there was a mantis shrimp looking straight back up at me!